+- +-

 Geoffrey Greene

-Difficult roads can lead to beautiful destinations.
+Difficult roads may lead to beautiful destinations.

 Offline stevegrab